 The developer produced revised plans in the summer of 2019 which showed inter alia the reduction of housing units from 817 to 813.
 Our objections remained the same as before.
 The Council considered all three planning applications in January 2020 and decided first to refuse application C and then to approve applications A and B subject to direction from the Mayor of London.
-In May 2020 the Mayor called in all three applications for his own determination primarily in order to engineer an increase in the affordable housing content.
-He will arrange a public hearing later in the year.
-Meanwhile the Council has granted planning permission for temporary use of the Brewery site as a film studio, to which we did not object.
+In May 2020 the Mayor called in all three applications for his own determination, primarily in order to engineer an increase in the affordable housing content.
+A month later the Council granted planning permission for temporary use of the Brewery site as a film studio, to which we did not object.

 Homebase, Manor Road

-Although outside our area we nevertheless made a representation on the planning application to redevelop this site for a high density housing development of 385 units, our main concern being the knock-on effect on traffic in our area and the generation of yet more passengers at North Sheen Station onto the Waterloo-bound trains which are already full in the morning peak by the time they reach Mortlake Station.
-We also showed concern about passengers from our area taking the train to North Sheen where we have to climb two footbridges to reach the south side of the level crossing in Manor Road.
+Although outside our area we nevertheless made a representation on the planning application to redevelop this site for a high density housing development of 385 units including 35% affordable, our main concern being the knock-on effect on traffic in our area and the generation of yet more passengers at North Sheen Station onto the Waterloo-bound trains which are already full in the morning peak by the time they reach Mortlake Station.
+We also showed concern about passengers from our area taking the train to North Sheen where they have to climb two footbridges to reach the south side of the level crossing in Manor Road.
 There is an opportunity here for improvement to station access.
-The Mayor of London has called in the application for his own determination in order to engineer an increase in the affordable housing content – now 453 units including 40% affordable – and he arranged a public hearing at City Hall on 1 Oct 2022, following which he granted planning permission.
+The Mayor of London called in the application for his own determination in order to engineer an increase in the affordable housing content – now 453 units including 40% affordable – and he arranged a public hearing at City Hall on 1 Oct 2022, following which he granted planning permission.